Blinken OSA Archivum

 Visegrad Lecture Series

 While working on their own subject, fellows will have the opportunity to collaborate with the Archivum's researchers and to transform their archival investigation into a full research experience.
 At the end of their research stay, the fellows are invited to give a final presentation about their research findings at the Archivum and the ways in which the documents were relevant to their research.
-The presentations are organized within the Visegrad Scholarship at OSA lecture series and as such are open for the general public.
+The presentations are organized within the Visegrad Scholarship at OSA lecture series and as such are open to the public.

 Grant award procedure